-Conversion from REEC\B to REEC\A or REEC\D could be done systematically without losing any model accuracy or introducing any modeling errors.
-WECC recommends converting all REEC\B models in the WECC master dynamic file to REEC\A or REEC\D.
+Conversion from REEC\B to REEC\A could be done systematically without losing any model accuracy or introducing any modeling errors in most cases.
+WECC recommends converting all REEC\B models in the WECC master dynamic file to REEC\A.